A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Problem Definition

 We consider the discrete choice problem from the perspective of a forward-looking single agent, denoted by $i \in \{1 \dots N\}$.
-In every period $t$, the agent chooses between $j = 1\ldots J$. options. $i$'s decision in period $t$ is denoted by $d_{it}$, and $d_{it} = j$ indicates that agent $i$ has chosen option $j$ in period $t$.
-The agent's decision is not only the function of her utility in current state ($s_{it}$), but also her expectation of her utility in all her future states given decision $d_{it}$.
-We assume that the agent's state is composed of three sets of variables. \begin{enumerate} \itemsep-4px \item A set of observable low-dimensional state variables $x_{it} \in \X$. \item A set of observable high-dimensional state variables $q_{it} \in \Q$. \item Unobservable state variable $\epsilon_{it}$, which is a $J \times 1$ vector each associated with one of the alternatives observed by the agent, but not by the researcher. \end{enumerate} $\X$ represents state variables for which we have some a priori theory, i.e., we know how the parametric form in which they enter the utility function.
-The structural parameters associated with these variables form the main estimands of interest. $\Q$ denotes state variables that act as nuisance variables in our estimation exercise -- they are not the main variables of interest, and we do not have a theory for if and how they influence users' decisions and state transitions.
-However, ignoring them can potentially bias the estimates of interest.
+In every period $t$, the agent chooses between $j = 1\ldots J$. options. $i$'s decision in period $t$ is denoted by $d_{it}$, and $d_{it} = j$ indicates that the agent $i$ has chosen the option $j$ in period $t$.
+The agent's decision is not only a function of her utility in her current state ($s_{it}$) but also the expectation of her utility in all her future states given the decision $d_{it}$.
+We assume that the agent's state $s_{it}$ is composed of three sets of variables. \begin{enumerate} \itemsep-4px \item A set of observable low-dimensional state variables $x_{it} \in \X$. \item A set of observable high-dimensional state variables $q_{it} \in \Q$. \item Unobservable state variable $\epsilon_{it}$, which is a $J \times 1$ vector each associated with one of the alternatives observed by the agent, but not by the researcher. \end{enumerate} $\X$ represents state variables for which we have some a priori theory, i.e., we know the parametric form in which they enter the utility function. $\Q$ denotes state variables for which we do not have a theory for if and how they influence users' decisions and state transitions.
+Note that it is possible to simply assume that $\X$ is null and simply put all the state variables in $\Q$ and learn how $\Q$ affects utilities and state transitions.
+That is, it is not necessary for the researcher to know/assume the functional form of any state variable, and the main variables of interest themselves could be high-dimensional.